Kyrd0x/furdz/README.md

 School project, deadline 1st of April.

-Harmless payload working on up-to-date Windows 10 & 11 (MessageBox).\
+Harmless (MessageBox) payload working on up-to-date Windows 10 & 11.\
 Spotted a bit on VT for now

-Harmfull (meterpreter TCP) working on Windows 10 with simple XOR.\
+Harmfull (meterpreter TCP) payload working on up-to-date Windows 10 with simple XOR.\
 Windows 11 flagged.
 Shellcode recoding in progress